The National Famine Way is a unique and historic trail that traces the footsteps of the 1,490 famine emigrants who left Strokestown in 1847.

 Learn the stories of the 1,490 at the compelling National Famine Museum in Strokestown Park’s stables

 The National Famine Museum at Strokestown Park will give you incredible insights into the personal stories of the 1,490, and the national and international contexts that affected their lives.

 Come explore Ireland’s history of emigration and exile by the docks where the 1,490 embarked.

-At Epic HQ, the experience of all those who left Ireland and the impact Irish people have made across the world is movingly explored in compelling, interactive, and inspiring ways.
+At EPIC The Irish Emigration Museum, the experience of all those who left Ireland and the impact Irish people have made across the world is movingly explored in compelling, interactive, and inspiring ways.